kevingrillet/Py-ForzaHorizon5-Tools/.wiki/Get Started.md

 Choice `7`.

-Can be used with `70` to quit the game after 100 restart.

 Will restart the current race at the end.

 Can be started from esc menu in race or race preparation.